wmodes/pi-proximity-gallery/notes/beacon-notes.md

     var alpha = data.distAlpha;
     bleacons[id].distSmooth = (alpha * distEst) + ((1 - alpha) * bleacons[id].distSmooth);

+However, if the alpha value is too low, it is hard for a changing value to move the result.
+If the value is high (say, 0.75), then the noisy values can still make the result jump around.

 Another way is to record an array of the last /n/ values and then periodically average these values.

     for (var i=bleacons[id].distArray.length-1; i>=0; i--) {